sunniel/VirtualNetContentSharing/README.md

 ## Trail Generation

 Moreover, a random walk algorithm is employed to generate the path for client movement, which is in the client component.
 Particularly, a special client variant, called TrailCtreator, stores the generated movement trails into a CSV file (under /simulations path) so that the same trail can be re-used in different tests to reduce the test result difference caused by experiment settings, especially in the load test.

 The following image illustrates a random walk for 10000 simulation cycles (i.e., 10000s).
+The red flag represents the virtual objects distributed on the map.
+The solid line represents the trail of client movement.
+The dashed circle represents the content discovery range, while the solid circle represents the client perception range.

 ![Simulation Overiew!](https://github.com/sunniel/VirtualNetContentSharing/blob/master/Overlay.png)

+## Experiments

+Different test cases can be switched in the /src/ctrl/ClientCtr.ned file which contains multiple @class annotations.
+Comment out all but the one targeted for test, instructed as follows.

+1. Communication overhead test: The number of communication hops in retrieving all the virtual objects are counted in a content retrieval cycle, tested with and without network churn (i.e., set all departure/arrival rate to zero).

+	1. Client: implement the improved content retrieval strategy.
+	2. BasicClient: implement the basic content retrieval strategy.

+2. Perceived content load latency test: The time of content download is recorded from the start of a content retrieval cycle to the end of the last object downloaded:

+	1. ClientDelayTest: implement the improved content retrieval strategy.
+	2. BasicClientDelayTest: implement the basic content retrieval strategy.
+	3. BasicClientSortDelayTest: implement the basic content retrieval strategy, but contents are retrieved in the order of their distance to the client position.

+3. Node load test: The quantified load of CAN nodes are calculated for each specified sampling cycle.

+	1. ClientLoadTest: implement the improved content retrieval strategy with load cache management
+	2. ClientLoadTestNoCache: implement the improved content retrieval strategy without local cache for retrieved objects

+## Simulation Configurations
+The follows configurations may be changed in simulations

+\# Number of virtual objects distributed on the map
+**.contentDistributor.content_num = 500

+\# Departure and arrival rate of Chord nodes and CAN nodes
+**.churnGenerator.depart_chord_rate = 0.1
+**.churnGenerator.depart_can_rate = 0.1
+**.churnGenerator.arrival_chord_rate = 0.1
+**.churnGenerator.arrival_can_rate = 0.1

+\# Average size of object files to download: 5898262B = 4.5MB
+**.chord[*].ctrl.object_size = 5898262B

+\# Cycle of content retrieval
+**.client.ctrl.load_cycle = 10000ms

+\#  Cycle of client position change
+**.client.ctrl.walk_cycle = 10000ms

+\# Distance of each consecutive walk steps (*walk_distance = N \* steps, where step = speed \* walk_cycle*)
+**.client.ctrl.walk_distance = 6000000

+\# Client walk speed
+**.client.ctrl.speed = 200000

+\# Content retrieval timeout
+**.client.ctrl.load_timeout_length = 9500ms

+\# Whether the client movement trail is read from a csv file (true) or auto-generated (false) **.client.ctrl.trail_from_file = true

+\# Chord node maintenance cycle
+**.chord[*].ctrl.maintain_cycle = 4000ms

+\# CAN node maintenance cycle **.can[*].ctrl.maintain_cycle = 4000ms

+## load test sampling cycle
+**.globalStatistics.sample_cycle = 100s

+\# length of simulation
+sim-time-limit = 10000s

 ## Experiment results

 Detailed experiment results can be found in the Experiment Results folder.

-Simulation environment and 3rd-party dependency:
+## Simulation environment and 3rd-party dependency:

 1. OMNet++ 5.4 or later (supporting c++ 11)